cbtham/rhoai-genai-workshop/README.md

 #### Optional: vLLM Advanced Performance Dashboard
 This dashboard is meant to provide high level metrices - key to assist in setting SLO, monitoring and improving performance.

 To add this, select Import a dashboard.
-Then copy and paste the content of [vLLM Advanced Performance Dashboard yaml](./obs/grafana-dashboard-llm-performance.json{target=_blank}) to import.
+Then copy and paste the content of [vLLM Advanced Performance Dashboard yaml](./obs/grafana-dashboard-llm-performance.json) to import.

+<a href="./obs/grafana-dashboard-llm-performance.json" target="_blank">vLLM Advanced Performance Dashboard</a>

 ### 6.4 Importing DCGM Dashboard